WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 reorder the array so that all elements with values less than the pivot are on one side while all elements with values greater than the pivot are on the other side (equal values can go either way).
 After this paritioning, the pivot element is in its final position.
-3. Partitions begin by locating two position markers (e.g. _leftmark_ and _rightmark_) at the beginning and end of the remaining items in the list.
-The goal of the partition process is to move items that are on the wrong side with respect to the pivot value while also converging on the split point.
+3. Partitions begin by locating two position markers (e.g. _leftmark_ and _rightmark_)
+at the beginning and end of the remaining items in the list.
+The goal of the partition process is to move items that are on the wrong side with respect to the pivot value while also converging on the __split point__ (i.e. the actual position where the pivot value belongs in the final sorted list)
 4. We increment __leftmark__ until we locate a value that is greater than the pivot value.
 We then decrement __rightmark__ until we locate a value less than the pivot value.
 When this happens, we exchange the